 St. Jude Rock ‘n’ Roll Running Series

-Nine students from each of the Hart School programs of study volunteered at the Health and Fitness Expo, a segment of the The St. Jude Rock ‘n’ Roll Running Series in Nashville, Tennessee.
-Volunteers helped runners locate their race bibs and t-shirts and directed participants through the expo, while putting to use their customer service skills.
-Read more about the trip.
+Students from each of the Hart School programs of study volunteered at the Health and Fitness Expo, a segment of the The St. Jude Rock ‘n’ Roll Running Series in Nashville, Tennessee.
+While practicing their customer service skills, volunteers helped runners locate their race bibs and t-shirts and directed participants through the expo.
+Student volunteers were also present at the start and finish lines to assist with organizing the 25,000 half and full marathon racers.
+Read about a similar previous trip.